-Academic support will be available to students that may be struggling in class.
-Students may be assigned to or voluntarily utilize the lunch intervention room during the lunch period.
-Students that are assigned to the lunch intervention room must attend as attendance will be required and disciplinary consequences will be imposed for students that fail to comply.
-Lunch Intervention takes place in the Learning Commons (Room 251).
+The school day schedule features an eight period day comprising 48 minute periods.
+A major goal of this change will be to provide students a greater opportunity for success.
+During lunch periods, Glenbard West will provide academic support available to students who may be struggling in class.
+Students may be assigned or voluntarily utilize the multidisciplinary intervention room during their lunch periods.
+Students that are assigned to the lunch intervention room must attend as attendance will be required.